sergiogarcia-panel/advanced_course_session_3_agents/challenge/README.md

 # Multi-agentic RAG

+The idea is to create a multi-agent system that uses a vector store to answer questions based on a set of documents.
+The documents are located in the `docs` folder.
+They are simple .md files about different topics: math, history, science, etc. The idea is to create a triage agent that receives the user question and decides whether to answer directly or delegate to a specialist agent (e.g., a math expert, a history expert, etc.) based on the content of the question.
+Each specialist agent should use the semantic search tool to find relevant information in the vector store before answering.
+To connect the vector store with the agents, you will create an MCP server that exposes the semantic search functionality as a tool.

 1. Execute `python src\build_vector_store.py` to build the vector store.
 2. Transform the function in `src\tools\semantic_search.py` into a tool.
 3. Create a file named `src\main.py` and implement a simple agent that utilizes the semantic search tool to answer questions based on the vector store.